A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 ### Idea: Macro Objects
 Objects that are destructured into their comonent parts, and whose methods get inlined automatically.
-Because methods are inlined, recursion is not allowed.
 They're objects during type checking, but then are expanded type-safely during compilation.

+Macro objects have a few notable downsides:
+-  Because their methods are always inlined, recursion is not allowed.
+-  They have no defined structure at runtime, so things like the `sizeof` function won't work on them
+-  They can only be passed as compile-time parameters to functions that expect macro objects.

 ##### Application: RAII without the Overhead
 RAII can be done without any compile-time or runtime overhead, by just inlining